MeNiks/Mac/README.md

+# External Keyboart Mouse Configuration
+1. For Changing windows button to option and alt button to command System Preference -> Search Keyboard And Select -> After that select keyboard tab -> Modify keys Button -> Select your keyboard -> Change Option to command & Command to Option
+2. Mouse Scroll
+	System Preference -> Un tick scroll direction : Natural
+3. For enabling zooming from keyboard
+	System Preference -> Accessibility -> Zoom -> Tick Use scroll gesture with modifier keys to zoom -> Select Control key for this action

 # Show Hide hidden files
 1. defaults write com.apple.finder AppleShowAllFiles YES
 2. Press Option and right click on finder and click relaunch